 Hazardous Waste: Pawlet maintains a schedule of hazardous waste disposal days for residents to rid themselves of items not disposable as ordinary transfer station waste.
 In 1993 the Town adopted a Solid Waste Plan on a model devised by the Solid Waste Alternatives Communities/Joint Municipal Survey Committee (SWAC/JMSC) of the Rutland Region.
 Pawlet’s adoption of the Plan was subsequently ratified by the State.
 Although several communities working together devised the plan, it was crafted to allow each community to modify and adopt it separately.
 Pawlet adopted and amended it to conform to the Town Zoning Ordinances.
 By adopting the plan, the Town became, in effect, a municipal solid waste district.
 That plan and the related ordinance have been superseded by new solid waste regulations governing the Solid Waste Alliance Communities (SWAC), successor to SWAC/JMSC.

 Pawlet Residents: New this year, a shared household hazardous waste event with the town of Dorset.
-Saturday, September 15, 2018, 9:00 AM -1:00 PM, Dorset School, 130 Dorset Road, Dorset, VT
+Saturday, September 15, 2018, 9:00 AM -1:00 PM, Dorset School, 130 School Drive, Dorset, VT

 SWAC schedule and location of household hazardous waste collection events: 2018 SWAC Newsletter